lanl/NEXMD/readme.md

 1.)
 The nonadiabatic coupling vector NACR from nacT_analytic_module is calculated using a derivative subroutine, i.e. dcart1_xpm, while in the previous NAESMD version it was calculated using two Fockian constructions and finite difference.
 This was much faster before, since the gradient calculates the energy on an atom by atom basis.
 The gradient in the NACR is only necessary along the nuclear trajectory and thus we should go back to the original form of calculating NACR.

 Bugs
 !.)
-NAESMD is broken -- kinetic energy correction after hop no longer works !!!
-	!.)
-State crossing seems to throw off ground state diagonalizer or the scf procedure in general !.)
-Velocity rescaling subroutine veladjustment is exited by the variable racine being negative -- is not negative in old 		version -- there is a FIXME there regarding units
-!.)
-Quantum steps are printed in the pes.out files in the new version, not in the old version 1.)
+Note that 'quant_step_reduction_factor' is the inverse of the variable used in the old naesmd code.
+1.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.
 2.)
 Excited state energies do not print during iterative solvent calculations instead is junk 3.)
 Crash when printing excited state dipoles and geometry optimization of the ground state